 - Primary position:

-- Senior Lecturer in Archaeology
+- Associate Professor in Archaeology

 My research combines innovative material culture based approaches with theoretical work.
 I have published widely on the European Copper and Bronze Ages, archaeologies of social identity (including archaeologies of the body, age and gender), and human bioarchaeology.
 I lead the HERA-Funded Project Creativity and Craft Production in Middle and Late Bronze Age Europe (CinBA) and am a co-director of the research at the Bronze Age Tell settlement at Százhalombatta, Hungary.
 Current research also includes collaborations with colleagues at the Institute of Archaeology, Zagreb, Croatia and The Francisc Ranier Institute of Biological Anthropology, Bucharest, Romania.